Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-V-AA.md

 affiliation: City of Mondstadt
 artifact: "ViridescentVenerer"
 weapon: "ElegyEnd"
+type: Bow
+content: He is a free-spirited, wine-loving bard in Mondstadt and the current mortal vessel of Barbatos, the Anemo Archon.
+tags: ["1.0", "character", "mondstadt"]

 ---

-He is a free-spirited, wine-loving bard in Mondstadt and the current mortal vessel of Barbatos, the Anemo Archon.